wp-plugins/threewp-broadcast/readme.txt

 License: GPLv3
 Requires at least: 3.3.1
 Stable tag: trunk
-Tags: broadcast, multipost, duplicate, posts, sitepress, threewp, linking, posts, multiple, blogs, woocommerce, wpml, synchronize, event organiser, acf
+Tags: broadcast, multipost, share content, duplicate, posts, marketing, threewp, linking, posts, multiple, blogs, sitepress, woocommerce, wpml, synchronize, event organiser, acf, all in one calendar
-Tested up to: 3.9.2
+Tested up to: 4.0

 Network plugin for PHP v5.4+ to broadcast posts to other blogs in the network.
 Custom post types, taxonomies, attachments and WPML are supported.

 == Description ==

 Network plugin for PHP v5.4 to broadcast posts to other blogs in the network.
-Broadcastable features include:
+Broadcast can be used to copy posts to other blogs, link posts between blogs, share content as templates, etc. Broadcastable features include:

 * Parent post links to child posts
 * Posts, pages